fakedarren/mootools-core/Docs/Types/Hash.md

 Hash Method: getClean {#Hash:getClean}
 --------------------------------------

-Returns a a clean object from an Hash.
+Returns a clean object from an Hash.

 ### Syntax: